A voice for

 As a bitter, it is excellent for stimulating digestion, helping the body produce and release bile, and promoting an appetite.

-• Into the heart of Goldenseal
+• Into the heart of goldenseal

 Goldenseal was used by indigenous people as a medicine in North America before the arrival of the settlers.
 It was valued as a wash for eyes and as a digestive remedy.
 This speaks to the value of its ability to soothe membranes and support digestion.